PauseAI/pauseai-website/src/posts/faq.md

 No, only the development of the largest general-purpose AI systems, often called "Frontier models".
 Almost all currently existing AI would be legal under [our proposal](/proposal), and most future AI models will remain legal, too.
-We're calling for a ban on AI systems more powerful than GPT-4, until we know how to build provably safe AI and we have them under democratic control.
+We're calling for a ban on AI systems more powerful than GPT-4, until we know how to build provably safe AI, and we have them under democratic control.

 ### Do you believe GPT-4 is going to kill us?